Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Complete problems for on the quantum state testing

 \end{proof}

-\paragraph{Yes-instance error reduction for \measQTDP{} and \QTDP{}.} We then proceed with \textit{yes}-instance error reduction, which is referred to as the direct product lemma in polarization lemma for \SDP{}.
-Notably, the $\measQTD$ case (\Cref{lemma:measQTD-yes-error-reduction}) achieves a lower bound with a \textit{quadratic} improvement compared to both the trace distance case~\cite[Lemma 9]{Wat02} and the $\QTD$ case (\Cref{lemma:QTD-yes-error-reduction}), whereas the upper bound is slightly worse than the trace distance case.\footnote{This difference arises from the fact that the trace distance and statistical distance are metrics, whereas the triangular discrimination and its quantum analogs ($\measQTD$ and $\QTD$) are (conjectured to be) the \textit{squares} of a metric.}
+\paragraph{Yes-instance error reduction for \measQTDP{} and \QTDP{}.} We then proceed with \textit{yes}-instance error reduction, known as the direct product lemma in polarization lemma for \SDP{}.
+Notably, the $\measQTD$ case (\Cref{lemma:measQTD-yes-error-reduction}) achieves a lower bound with a \textit{quadratic} improvement compared to both the trace distance case~\cite[Lemma 9]{Wat02} and the \QTD{} case (\Cref{lemma:QTD-yes-error-reduction}), whereas the upper bound is slightly worse than the trace distance case.\footnote{This difference arises from the fact that the trace distance and statistical distance are metrics, while the triangular discrimination and its quantum analogs ($\measQTD$ and \QTD{}) are (conjectured to be) the \textit{squares} of a metric.}

 \begin{lemma}[Yes-instance error reduction for \measQTDP{}] Given quantum circuits $Q_0$ and $Q_1$ that prepare the quantum states $\rho_0$ and $\rho_1$, respectively, there exists a deterministic procedure that, on input $(Q_0,Q_1,l)$, produces new quantum circuits $\tilde{Q}_0$ and $\tilde{Q}_1$ preparing the states $\trho_0$ and $\trho_1$.
 These states are defined as $\trho_b \coloneqq \rho_b^{\otimes l}$ for $b\in\binset$, and satisfy the inequalities\emph{:}